What is cancer?

 Superficial spreading.
 This is the most common form, making up about 70% of all cutaneous melanomas.
 These often grow along the skin for a long time before invading the skin more deeply.
 They often have irregular shapes and are several shades of brown or other colors, such as black, blue, or red.

 Nodular.
 These are often black, dome-shaped lesions.
-They tend to grow vertically (into deeper skin layers - see below).
+They tend to grow vertically, into deeper skin layers.

 Acral lentiginous.
 These are found on the palms of your hands, soles of your feet, under a nail (subungual), or on mucous membranes, such as the mouth, rectum, or vagina (mucosal).
 This type makes up a larger portion of melanomas in people with naturally darker skin.

 Lentigo maligna.
-Common in older people, these lesions are typically flat and large, spreading widely along the surface of the skin.
+These are common in older people.
+They are typically flat and large, spreading widely along the surface of the skin.
 They often begin as benign lesions on the face or other sun-exposed area.

 Desmoplastic or neurotropic.
 These melanomas show up as small nodules on the skin, which are nonpigmented (light in color).
-They can travel and grow along nerves in the skin and can cause the development of fibrous tissue.
+They can travel and grow along nerves in the skin and can cause fibrous tissue to develop.